shivannis/xandr-docs-public/xandr-docs/articles/curate/ad-viewability-description-of-methodology-dom.md

 - Daily on aggregated data
 - Weekly on aggregated data

-We do not filter and subject all impression requests on the Xandr platform to IVT filtration.
+We do not filter and subject all impression requests on the Microsoft Advertising platform to IVT filtration.
 Generally, thresholds and standards are checked on a weekly basis.
 Though there is no fixed cadence, we often update certain filters daily.

 ## Client-facing reporting